jasoncolburne/cellular-receptor-model/README.md

 ![Cellular Receptor Model](./assets/Cellular%20Receptor%20Model.png)

+I added the non-braille text in Bambu Studio, and eventually I'll publish the .3mf and link it here.

 ## Rationale

 This was created to support an effort by Team Visual Assist at Dalhousie University (Canada).
 This